Sean-Bradley/R3F-Pack/README.md

 Visit http://127.0.0.1:3000

-## Installing `R3F-pack` in Existing React Projects
+## Installing `R3F-pack` for Existing React Projects

-If you already have an existing app that currently uses `react-scripts`, and you want to convert it to use `R3F-pack`, then follow the next steps below.
+If you already have an existing app that currently uses `react-scripts`, and you want to convert it to use `R3F-pack`, then use these steps below.

 First uninstall `react-scripts`